engintron/engintron.com/docs/pages/using-engintron.md

 Besides the Engintron specific functionality (install, remove, enable/disable, clean the Nginx cache) you'll also find some handy utilities for when using the terminal to work on your server.

 ### DAY TO DAY TASKS

 After you install Engintron, you will notice it has enabled its own app dashboard in WHM, under the Plugins section.
 From now on you can fully operate Engintron & Nginx related tasks entirely from the Engintron app dashboard.
-And we have included controls for Apache, PHP & MySQL as well.
-The most important configuration files from these services can be directly edited via Engintron's app dashboard and you can even control the status of the 3 main services (Nginx, Apache, MySQL).
+And we have included controls for Apache, PHP & the database as well.
+The most important configuration files from these services can be directly edited via Engintron's app dashboard and you can even control the status of the 3 main services (Nginx, Apache, MySQL/MariaDB).

 You can also check Nginx's main logs (access and error) and we have bundled a few tiny tools for common day-to-day sysadmin tasks, e.g. resource or HTTP traffic monitoring.